Draw Down and Maximum Draw-down

 Effective Risk Management

 Effective risk management requires controlling all trading risks.
-A trader should come up with a clear xauusd money management system & a trading plan.
-To be in XAUUSD Trading or in any other business you must make decisions involving some risk.
+A trader should come up with a clear money management system & a trading plan.
+To be in XAUUSD or in any other business you must make decisions involving some risk.
 All aspects should be measured to keep risk to a minimum and use the above tips on this guide.

 Ask yourself?
 Some Tips

 1. Can the risks to your investing activities be identified, what forms do they take? & are they clearly understood and planned for?
-All the risks should be taken care of in your XAUUSD Trading plan.
+All the risks should be taken care of in your plan.

 2. Do you grade the risks faced by you when trading in a structured way? - Do you've a trading plan? - have you read about this course which is thoroughly covered discussed here on this Site.